 I was born and raised in Durango, CO, and came up through the junior cycling program Durango Devo.
-I got into mountain biking young and didn’t love riding at first, but I went to Devo to see my friends and eat snacks.
+I started mountain biking when I was young and didn’t love riding at first, but I went to Devo to see my friends and eat snacks.
 When I did my first NICA race, it wasn’t until high school that I discovered that I’m a bit competitive.
 Over the last eight years, I have raced with Durango DEVO and then Fort Lewis College, exploring many disciplines and achieving many of my goals.
-I do lots of adventures outside of racing, including backpacking trips, skiing, and peak summits in the mountains.
+I do many adventures outside of racing, including backpacking trips, skiing, and mountain peak summits.
 I enjoy coaching the current development athletes and exploring new areas by bike with friends!

 What's the best thing about working at The Cycling House?